NachoNievaG/go-tester.nvim/README.md

   end
 }
 ```
-In this case, we shall see as the user command is executed, that the command executed is:
+In this case, we shall see as the user command is executed, that the command executed is:<br>
-`go test $exec_path -v -json -failfast -race -cover`<br>
+`go test $exec_path -v -json -failfast -race -cover`